 I quickly resolve a printing error issue on a teacher’s MacBook and head off to my third school to fight with the debil.
 I had my fancy shades on, with my clogger shoes, jeans, and tee ready for battle.
 I intend to win.
-I get my machine and wipe out the print setting and attempt to retrace the steps as explained.
+I get my machine to wipe out the print setting and attempt to retrace the steps as explained.
 I hit the print button and…. (crickets)

-A total of five technicians jumped into this battle, trying to resolve or narrow out possible issues with this Ricoh setup.
+Five technicians jumped into this battle, trying to resolve or narrow out possible issues with this Ricoh setup.
 One was from the networking department.
 Crazy.